cmvandrevala/more-than-equations/content/Computer Science/Labs/A Mighty Oak Tree.md

 * The nodes of the binary tree data structure should be objects.
 * I should be able to create a node and attach it to an existing node in the tree.
 Moreover, I should be able to specify whether I want to connect the new node as the "left" or "right" child.
 * I should be able to traverse the tree, starting from the root and moving to the leaves.
 Moreover, I should be able to move to the two child nodes of a given node using the `left` and `right` methods.
+* You do not have to implement a generic tree structure.
+You can instead have each `Node` object store a `Squirrel` directly.
+There is an extra credit opportunity to make the nodes generic.

 ## 📋 Dev Notes